 “There isn’t any closure,” Marie’s sister Bobbi Lene said years ago.
 “She’s missing, and you can’t really cope.”

 At the time of her disappearance, Marie Delly stood 5 feet 9 inches tall to 5 feet 10 inches tall and weighed 210 to 220 pounds.
 She had black/dark brown hair and brown eyes.
 She has two tattoos: the name “Tyrese” on her right shoulder and the “Manthnald” on her left shoulder.
-Marie was prescribed diabetes medication but it is unclear if she had them with her.
+Marie was prescribed diabetes medication, but it is unclear if she had it with her.
 She was last seen wearing a dark blue polo shirt and khaki pants.
 She may go by her middle name, “Chantal.”
-She would be 45-years-old at the time of this publication.

 Anyone with information about this case is urged to contact the Collier County Sheriff’s Office at (239) 252-9300, Crime Stoppers at 1-800-780-TIPS (8477) for anonymity, or their local authorities.
 The agency case number is 13706-10.